coda/packs-sdk/docs/reference/sdk/interfaces/ObjectSchemaDefinition.md

 A list of property names from within [properties](ObjectSchemaDefinition.md#properties) for the "featured" properties of this object, used in sync tables.
 When a sync table is first added to a document, columns are created for each of the featured properties.
 The user can easily add additional columns for any other properties, as desired.
+All featured properties need to be top-level.
+If you can't or don't want to change the received data format, consider changing the received object after fetching and before returning and assigning it to the schema.

 This distinction exists for cases where a sync table may include dozens of properties, which would create a very wide table that is difficult to use.
 Featuring properties